Best and Cheapest Homeowners Insurance in Minnesota

 The location of your home is a primary consideration in how much you pay for insurance.
 If your house is in an area with a lot of theft or property insurance claims from nearby properties, you’ll likely have higher premiums.
 Insurers also take into account your distance from a fire hydrant, the presence of flood zones, and more.

-The way your house was built influences your Minnesota home insurance premiums as well.
+The way your house was built influences your premium as well.
 For instance, frame homes tend to have higher premiums than masonry houses because wooden frame homes are more prone to weather damage, fire damage, and even dry rot.
-The size of your house is also a factor, as bigger, more expensive houses will need more coverage than small, simple homes.

 They believe that someone who has filed one (or several) claims in the past is more likely to file another than someone who has never filed before.
 As a result, people with a colorful claims history tend to have higher premiums.

-Minnesota Homeowners Insurance Laws to Know
+Minnesota Insurance Regulations to Know

 For instance, once a policy has been in place for over 60 days, it can’t be canceled unless: